Bodies of 3 missing B.C. hikers located in dangerous area of waterfall | CBC News

-Bodies of 3 missing hikers located in dangerous area of Shannon Falls
+Bodies of 3 missing B.C. hikers located in dangerous area of waterfall

-Trio believed to have been swept into pool above main falls Tuesday afternoon
+Trio believed to have been swept into pool above main falls midday Tuesday

-The search for three missing hikers at Shannon Falls, near Squamish, B.C., is now a recovery effort, according to RCMP.

-Police released few details on Wednesday morning, but confirmed they know where the bodies are.
+RCMP are preparing to recover the bodies of three hikers from a dangerous location above the popular Shannon Falls near Squamish, B.C.

+The hikers went missing on Tuesday and their bodies are believed to be in a pool that will be difficult for searchers to reach.
+Teams spent yesterday looking for the three people before their bodies were discovered last night.

 "At around 8:30 p.m. last night, teams were able to confirm the location of the three people in one of the lower pools," said a statement released by the RCMP on Wednesday morning.

+RCMP said they were able to confirm the location using cameras and crew members on the scene.

-"We know exactly were they are located.
+"We know exactly where they are located.
 This morning it is a matter of us trying to recover them," said Cpl.
 Sascha Banks.

 'Extremely dangerous spot'

-The bodies are in the third in a series of pools at the top of the falls, about 30 metres from the one above.
+The bodies are in the third in a series of pools at the top of the falls.

 Getting to the pool will now require a difficult recovery operation, said Banks